drgrib/ttimer/README.md

 12h22m25s
 ```

-If you want a timer for 3:00 pm, you could simply enter
+If you want a timer for *3:00 pm*, you could simply enter

 ```
 ttimer -t 3p